 DOWNLOAD AN ASPEN BIKING APP

 Find your way to Aspen's best biking with your phone.
 We recommend Strava Running & Cycling, where you track your runs and rides as well as view locals' favorite trails, and MTB Project.
 It offers guide-book quality descriptions and stats of area mountain biking trails.

 Aspen's bike share program, WE-cycle, is a great short-term option if you need a bike to get from point-A to point-B. There are WE-cycle kiosks at key points around town where you can check out a bike, ride it around town, and return it to a WE-cycle kiosk near your final destination.

 The local bus system is a great way to transport your bike around Aspen Snowmass.
 Operated by the Roaring Fork Transit Authority (RFTA), all local buses have front-load bike racks with some holding two bikes and others holding four.

 Contact RFTA for bike-loading stops and other details: (970) 925-8484.

 RENTING A BIKE

-If you don't bring your own bike to Aspen, the first thing you'll need is a rental.
-All Frias Properties guests receive discounts at local bike rental shops, so ask the Front Desk for recommendations!
-Some of our local favorites are listed below!
+If you don't bring your own bike to Aspen, no problem!
+All Frias Properties guests receive discounts at local bike rental shops.
+Ask the Concierge for recommendations.
+Some of our favorite localoutfitters are listed below.